idossha/jupyter.nvim/README.md

 - `:JupyterRestartKernel` - Restart the Jupyter kernel
 - `:JupyterWorkspace` - Open the workspace panel
 - `:JupyterKeymapHelp` - Show a help window with all keymaps and descriptions
+- `:JupyterToggleVisual` - Toggle visual cell borders on/off
+- `:JupyterOpenServer` - Open the current notebook in a Jupyter web server

 ## Keyboard Shortcuts